DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/IRF3205-motor-board-setup.rst

    :scale: 70%
    :align: center

-6. Select your IRF3205 board type in the config.h file.
-TODO: fnd XXX need to add this type in EX
+6. Configure the IRF3205 board type in the config.h file.

 ..
 Note:: We are going to edit your config.h file.
 If this is your first time using the Command Station software and you do not have a config.h file, rename your config.example.h file to config.h.